-Japanese Apologizing #1 – Sumimasen (すみません)
+Japanese Apology #1 – Sumimasen (すみません)

-1. I cannot fully express my remorse for what had happened and I apologize
+1. I cannot fully express my remorse for what had happened and I apologize.

-2. I cannot thank you enough for going out of your way for me
+2. I cannot thank you enough for going out of your way for me.

 One thing to note: However you choose to use “sumimasen,” make sure you do not use the slang version “suimasen” at superiors due to the casualness it suggests; or worse, “suman” that you may hear on TV shows or anime (usually used by male), which is the shortened form of “sumanai” (the plain form of “sumimasen”).

-Japanese Apologizing #2 – Sumimasen deshita (すみませんでした)
+Japanese Apology #2 – Sumimasen deshita (すみませんでした)

-A more formal version of “sumimasen” (i.e. sorry) is “sumimasen-deshita,” which you can use to a superior or after a bigger mistake than stepping on someone’s foot.
+A more formal version of “sumimasen” (i.e. sorry) is “sumimasen-deshita,” which you can use to apologize to a superior or after a bigger mistake than stepping on someone’s foot.
 The adding of “deshita” turns “sumimasen” into past tense, and can be interpreted as “I’m sorry for what I did.”

-The kanji of “men” in “gomen” (御免) means “to forgive,” so the phrases of “gomen,” “gomen-nasai” and “gomen-kudasai” (i.e. different forms of keigo in ascending order) would give the apology a sense of admission of the wrongdoing by asking for forgiveness.
+The kanji of “men” in “gomen” (御免) means “to forgive,” so the phrases of “gomen,” “gomen-nasai” and “gomen-kudasai” (i.e. different forms of politeness in ascending order) would give the apology a sense of admission of the wrongdoing by asking for forgiveness.

 Both “gomen-nasai” and “gomen-kudasai” are translated from Japanese to “please forgive me” and are more polite than “gomen”, which should be used to close friends and family only.

-While both “sumimasen” and “gomen-nasai” are rightly acceptable ways to say sorry, “gomen-nasai” is somewhat more preferred due to its indication of guilt, especially when facing superiors or in (relatively less serious) commercial settings.
+While both “sumimasen” and “gomen-nasai” are acceptable ways to say sorry, “gomen-nasai” is somewhat more preferred due to its indication of guilt, especially when facing superiors or in (relatively less serious) commercial settings.

 “Shitsurei” (失礼) means rude, or literally “losing respect,” so the phrases “shitsurei” and “shitsurei-shimasu” could imply “pardon my rudeness.”
-“Shitsurei-shimasu” is also used when someone is dismissing his/herself from someone respectful, such as leaving a doctor’s office after a consultation.
+“Shitsurei-shimasu” is also used when someone is dismissing his/herself from someone important, such as leaving a doctor’s office after a consultation.

-“Moushiwake” (申し訳) means excuse, so the phrases “moshiwake-nai” and its keigo equivalents would mean “no excuses (can justify my actions and I apologize).”
+“Moushiwake” (申し訳) means excuse, so the phrases “moshiwake-nai” and its keigo equivalents would mean “No excuses [can justify my actions and I apologize].”

 “Moushiwake-gozaimasen” would be the most polite out of the three forms above but – you guessed it – the past tense will take them even further…